lausser/coshsh/README.md

 ## Why should you use it?
 Because others use it too.
 * The city of Munich. https://bit.ly/2QhNCOJ
-* A car manufacturer at Munich with three letters.
+* A car manufacturer in Munich with three letters.
-* A global storage company with three letters.
+* A global storage company with three letters. (they were bought and now have four letters)
 * Lidl/Kaufland. https://bit.ly/2L459nH
+* A chinese car manufacturer in Shenyang.
+* An austrian company producing crystal products.
+* A world-wide operating consulting firm.
+* A venerable hanseatic bank.

 and many more companies which eliminated manual tasks in monitoring.